eritbh/yuuko/docs/usage.md

 ---
 layout: md
-title: Quick Start
+title: Usage Examples
 group: nav
 order: 1
-permalink: /quick-start/
+permalink: /usage/
-header: ["Quick Start", "Get your first Yuuko bot up and running."]
+header: ["Using Yuuko", "A quick start and overview of how to use Yuuko's features"]
 ---
 # Prerequisites and installation